 Patients suspected of having reactive arthritis whose features initially or subsequently satisfy the Assessment of SpondyloArthritis International Society (ASAS) criteria for axial or peripheral spondyloarthritis (SpA) are also considered as having a form of SpA.
 A preceding episode of genital or gastrointestinal infection is included among the ASAS criteria that may support a diagnosis of peripheral SpA and the inclusion of a patient with reactive arthritis in this group.

-EPIDEMIOLOGY — Reactive arthritis is a very uncommon disease that typically occurs in young adults, affecting both men and women.
-Much of the data on the prevalence and annual incidence of reactive arthritis in populations come from the Scandinavian countries.
-The prevalence is estimated to be 30 to 40 per 100,000 adults, and the annual incidence is from 0.6 to 27 per 100,000 [3,4,6,11].
+EPIDEMIOLOGY — Reactive arthritis is a relatively rare disease that typically occurs in young adults, affecting both men and women.
+Studies of the prevalence and annual incidence of reactive arthritis are highly heterogeneous with respect to the size of the cohort, collection of data, the definition of reactive arthritis, and the identification of the inducing pathogens.
 In a US population-based study in Oregon and Minnesota, the incidence of reactive arthritis following documented enteric bacterial infections ranged from 0.6 to 3.1 cases per 100,000, depending upon the organism .
+An analysis of the data in a 2013 systematic review found that the incidence of reactive arthritis following infection with Campylobacter, Salmonella, and Shigella, was estimated as 9, 12, and 12 per 1,000 patients, respectively .
+Globally, the annual incidence has been reported between 0.6 to 27 per 100,000, and the prevalence is estimated to be 30 to 40 per 100,000 adults [3,4,6,13].

 ●Symptoms of preceding enteric or genitourinary infection (see 'Preceding infection' below)